-AUTHORIZATION FOR THE SERIES 2019A BONDS
+AUTHORIZATION FOR THE SERIES 2020A BONDS

-The Series 2019A Bonds will be issued and secured under the Indenture of Trust, dated as of January 1, 2019 (the "Trust Indenture"), entered into between AMP and U.S. Bank National Association, Columbus, Ohio, as trustee (the "Trustee"), as supplemented by the First Supplemental Indenture of Trust (the "First Supplemental Indenture"), dated as of January 1, 2019, between AMP and the Trustee.
-The Trust Indenture, as so supplemented and further supplemented and amended from time to time, is herein called the "Indenture".
-The Series 2019A Bonds and any additional bonds issued under the Indenture on a parity with the Series 2019A Bonds are herein referred to collectively, as "Bonds."
-See "THE SERIES 2019A BONDS."
-AMP anticipates that it will issue additional Bonds in the fourth quarter of 2019 to finance or refinance the prepayment of a specified supply of electricity from additional Systems").
+The Series 2020A Bonds will be issued and secured under the Indenture of Trust, dated as of January 1, 2019, entered into between AMP and U.S. Bank National Association, Columbus, Ohio, as trustee (the "Trustee"), as the same has been heretofore supplemented and may be supplemented from time to time (the "Indenture"), including as supplemented by the Second Supplemental Indenture of Trust, dated as of August 1, 2020 (the "Second Supplemental Indenture") between AMP and the Trustee.
+The Series 2019A Bonds, the Series 2020A Bonds and any Additional Bonds issued under the Indenture on a parity with the Series 2019A Bonds are herein referred to collectively, as "Bonds."
+See "The Series 2020A BONDS."
+As of July 1, 2020, there are \$53,940,000 of the Series 2019A Bonds outstanding under the Indenture.